 You can get to Okerasai by bus, underground, taxi, or on foot.

 Okerasai takes place at Yasaka-jinja Shrine , which is easy to access by public transportation.
 However, since this festival takes place from late on New Year's Eve to New Year's Day, public transportation may not be available for the duration.

 Fires and fortune

 The iconic fires of Okera-Mairi are lit with a medicinal herb and are said to remove the evil energy of the previous year.

 If you want to improve your fortunes further, it is possible to take the flames home.
-To keep the fire alight at the end of the lit bamboo rope, it must be swung around continously.
+To keep the fire alight at the end of the lit bamboo rope, it must be swung around continuously.
 The sight of ropes burning through the darkness will be an unforgettable start to a new year.